ofzlo/ofzlo.github.io/_pages/about.md

 # 🔥 News
+- *2025.02*: 🎉🎉 Winner of the Best Poster Presentation Award at IPIU 2025.
 - *2024.10*: 🎉🎉 The Funding for [<deep daiv.>](https://link.tumblbug.com/d4hZse52MNb), the AI magazine I contributed to as an editor, is OUT NOW !!
 - *2023.08*: 🎉🎉 Selected as a 2023-1 academic excellence awardee.
 - *2023.05*: 🎉🎉 Team 'Four-tter' was selected 2023 Google the Solution Challenge Global Top 100.